Ball of Foot

 Capsulitis

-Capsulitis or inflammation of the joint capsule at the toe joints can be a common cause of ball of foot pain.
-Conservative treatment involves specific padding in shoes, rest, immobilization, steroid injections, and custom orthotics.
+Capsulitis, or the inflammation of the joint capsule at the toe joints, can be a common cause of ball of foot pain.
+It leads to sharp, localized pain and joint instability.
+Conservative treatment involves specific shoe padding, rest, immobilization, steroid injections, and custom orthotics.

 Calluses